Lili Árkayné Sztehló: Biography

 Árkayné Sztehló participated in a number of national and foreign applied arts exhibitions, including Monza in 1930, Rome in 1934, winning gold medals and the Grand Prix.
-In 1937 she exposed at the Exposition Internationale des Arts et Techniques dans la Vie Moderne in Paris.
+In 1937 she exhibited at the Exposition Internationale des Arts et Techniques dans la Vie Moderne in Paris.

-She exposed in 1940 at the Triennale di Milano a stained glass depicting Elizabeth of Hungary.
+She exhibited in 1940 at the Triennale di Milano stained glass depicting Elizabeth of Hungary.